Python-GIS-book/site/source/part2/chapter-07/md/02-common-raster-operations.md

 print("Downscaled resolution:", data_downscaled.rio.resolution())
 ```

-By comparing the spatial resolution between the datasets, we can see that the new resolution of the downscaled `Dataset` is approximately 1x1 km (0.013 Decimal degrees).
+By comparing the spatial resolution between the datasets, we can see that the new resolution of the downscaled `Dataset` is slightly over 1x1 km (~0.014 decimal degrees).
 Let's finally visualize the downscaled `Dataset` to investigate how the result looks on a map:

 ```python
 data_downscaled["elevation"].plot()